 Hiring Professional Movers

 The way you move will depend on many factors like your personal preferences, physical condition, financial situation, and whether or not you are being relocated for work.
-Hiring professional movers that supply the boxes and packing materials you need and pack everything for you is the most expensive way to move.
+Hiring NY to Charlotte moving companies that supply the boxes and packing materials you need and pack everything for you is the most expensive way to move.
 In many cases, it is worth the money, though.

 No matter if you hire movers or move yourself, you will have some travel expenses.
 The drive from NYC to Charlotte is 655 miles and takes around 10.5 hours.
 So, if you drive, you will need to fill up with gas a couple times.